jamesking210/sipwavplayer/README.md

 ip a
 ```
 Step 5: edit the extensions.conf files dialing plans
 You'll need to update based on your file names in your wav folder. you can use my example extensions.conf as my wav filenames are 0922-2 through 0922-26.
+Please edit the top two lines with your DID number(s) remove a line if you only have one DID. exten => 5555551234,1,Goto(s,1) REPLACE THE 5555551234 with your DID number.
 ```bash
 sudo nano /etc/asterisk/extensions.conf
 ```